halaalanzi/Cardiovascular-Disease-Classification-Project/Proposal/README.md

 | alco          | Alcohol intake | int64 |
 | active        | Physical activity | int64 |
 | cardio        | Presence or absence of cardiovascular disease | int64 |

-## Goals
-- Build a classification model to predict the patient's condition.
-- Choose the model that give us the best prediction.

 ## Questions